zhenzhang1991/zhenzhang1991.github.io/index.md

 layout: default
 ---
 <img align="left" src="images/me.jpg" width="118">
 Greetings.
-I am a Research Scientist at the Department of Physics, Chengdu University of Technology (China).
-My research focuses on the structure and properties of disordered systems, such as liquids, glasses, complex alloys, and granular materials.
-I use state-of-the-art computational and numerical methods to probe and understand the physics behind the intriguing behavior of these systems.
+I am a Research Scientist in the Department of Physics at Chengdu University of Technology, China.
+My research centers on investigating the structure and properties of disordered systems, such as liquids, glasses, complex alloys, and granular matter.
+I utilize and develop advanced computational and numerical techniques to explore the physical origins underlying the fascinating behaviors exhibited by these systems.

 Jump to: [Resume](#resume); [Research](#research-highlights); [Publications](#publications); [Resources](#resources); [People](#group-members)